ARPACK

 The package is designed to compute a few eigenvalues and corresponding eigenvectors of a general n by n matrix A. It is most appropriate for large sparse or structured matrices A where structured means that a matrix-vector product w <- Av requires order n rather than the usual order n2 floating point operations.
 This software is based upon an algorithmic variant of the Arnoldi process called the Implicitly Restarted Arnoldi Method (IRAM).
 When the matrix A is symmetric it reduces to a variant of the Lanczos process called the Implicitly Restarted Lanczos Method (IRLM).
 These variants may be viewed as a synthesis of the Arnoldi/Lanczos process with the Implicitly Shifted QR technique that is suitable for large scale problems.
 For many standard problems, a matrix factorization is not required.
 Only the action of the matrix on a vector is needed.

-Using ARPACK on HPC cluster
+Using ARPACK on the HPC cluster#

-The corresponding libraries are located in
+The corresponding libraries are located in the following paths:

-Fortran compiler, add the following options to your command line:
+For example, to use libarpack.so and libarpack.so from the GNU OpenMPI Fortran compiler, add the following options to your compile executable:

--L/opt/hpc/gnu/openmpi/lib64 -lparpack -larpack
+-L/opt/rcc/gnu/openmpi/lib64 -lparpack -larpack

-For the GNU compiler, add the options
+For the GNU compiler, add the following options:

 -L/usr/lib64 -lblas -llapack